 Examples of mobile devices with full browsers

-So many mobile devices are being released, that we unfortunately don't have a comprehensive list of all of them, or a definitive list of devices which currently have full browsers.
-However, a number of common mobile devices have historically been equipped with full browsers:
+So many mobile devices are being released that unfortunately we don't have a comprehensive list of all of them, or a definitive list of those devices that currently have full browsers.
+However, here are some common mobile devices that have historically been equipped with full browsers:

 - iOS devices (Safari and Chrome)